Aishwarya Rai Bachchan Celebrates Dussehra With Daughter Aaradhya; Their Twinning Pics Are Adorable!

 Aishwarya, Aaradhya and Vrinda Rai offer their prayers and seek blessings from the Almighty in this picture.

-Speaking about films, Aishwarya Rai Bachchan will be next seen in Mani Ratnam's next where she will be reportedly seen in a negative role.
+Speaking about films, Aishwarya Rai Bachchan will be next seen in Mani Ratnam's upcoming movie, where she will be reportedly seen in a negative role.
 The film is based on the novel, Ponniyin Selvan.

 Mystery Around Aishwarya Rai's Absence Solved; The Actress Finally Makes A Public Appearance